-Burgess, S., & Cargill, M. (2013).
-Using genre analysis and corpus linguistics to teach research article writing.
-In V. Matarese (Ed.), Supporting research writing: Roles and challenges in multilingual settings (pp. 55-71).
+Burgess, S. and Cargill, M. (2013) Using genre analysis and corpus linguistics to teach research article writing.
+In: Supporting research writing: Roles and challenges in multilingual settings (Matarese, V. ed) pp. 55-71.
 Cambridge UK: Woodhead Publishing.

 Cargill, M., & O'Connor, P. (2012).
 Identifying and addressing challenges to international publication success for EFL science researchers: Implementing an integrated training package in China.
 In R. Tang (Ed.), Academic Writing in a Second or Foreign Language: Issues and challenges facing ESL/EFL academic writers in higher education contexts.
 London: Continuum.

 Cargill, M., O'Connor, P., & Li, Y. (2012).
 Educating Chinese scientists to write for international journals: Addressing the divide between science and technology education and English language teaching English for Specific Purposes.
 31, 60-69. doi: 10.1016/j.esp.2011.05.03